gurung-sekai/Pacman-Pathfinding/README.md

 * Add mobile touch controls and multiple maze layouts.
 * Improve audio and background music.

-* Note : I have other major projects I'd like to accomplish before I come back to finish this in the future.
+*Note: I have other major projects I'd like to accomplish before I come back to finish this in the future.*

 ---

-Developed as an **Individual Computing Project** to showcase strong programming, problem-solving, and documentation skills.
+Developed as an **Individual Computing Project** and **Project Competition** to showcase strong programming, problem-solving, and documentation skills.

 Pritam Gurung